honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 Helm's templating features to facilitate the installation of our workloads on top of Kubernetes drove our initial adoption, but Helm has a lot more to offer!

 In our initial set up for our team of two, we relied on a central git repository of Helm Charts which both of us kept a local copy off.
 Deployment secrets were handled manually outside of this repository.
 As the team grew and secrets were managed manually, mistakes could easily be made while changing the configuration of releases managed by Helm.
-Kubernetes often stopped faulty updates as soon as the first [health checks failed](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and Helm's release management provided us powerfull roll backs.
+Kubernetes often stopped faulty updates as soon as the first [health checks failed](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and Helm's release management provided us powerful roll backs.
 However, we saw the need to fully automate releases with Helm and the first step towards this was to stop updating Kubernetes deployments directly from Drone, ensuring Helm had full control over every new release from within our Drone CI/CD Pipelines.

-As we do not want our Helm Charts to live within each project directory and prefer to have Deployment artefacts de-coupled from the project (each project packages as a container image, how this container image is deployed is managed separately and may change over time).
+As we do not want our Helm Charts to live within each project directory and prefer to have Deployment artifacts de-coupled from the project (each project packages as a container image, how this container image is deployed is managed separately and may change over time).
 Deployments can also cross multiple projects and make use of Helm's Chart dependency mechanisms.

 For this to fully work, Helm defines the concept of a central [Chart repository](https://docs.helm.sh/developing_charts/#syncing-your-chart-repository) which is very similar to the central [Docker Registry](https://docs.docker.com/registry/) used for Container Image distribution.

 A Chart repository mainly consists of static assets (Although a proposal exists to treat Charts more like Container images and [re-use the existing technology used to manage image distribution](https://coreos.com/blog/quay-application-registry-for-kubernetes.html)).
-Any static file host (github.io / s3 / GCS / ... ) can be used, additionaly - support for [auth has recently been added](https://github.com/kubernetes/helm/issues/1038) to Helm.
-We just have to have a pipeline to package the charts and synchronise them to the host for every change.
+Any static file host (github.io / s3 / GCS / ... ) can be used, additionally - support for [auth has recently been added](https://github.com/kubernetes/helm/issues/1038) to Helm.
+We just have to have a pipeline to package the charts and synchronize them to the host for every change.

-Next, our Drone pipeplines must have a task to pull the specified Helm Chart from the Chart Repository and install or upgrade a Project's target release (Dev / Staging / Prod) within a Kubernetes cluster.
+Next, our Drone pipelines must have a task to pull the specified Helm Chart from the Chart Repository and install or upgrade a Project's target release (Dev / Staging / Prod) within a Kubernetes cluster.
 For these type of pipeline tasks, which are highly re-usable across pipelines, Drone uses the concept of a [plugin](http://docs.drone.io/plugin-overview/) making them fully declarative and easily controlled through configuration.

-A powerfull [Helm plugin for Drone](https://github.com/ipedrazas/drone-helm) already existed, but lacked the support to work with centralized Chart Repositories.
+A powerful [Helm plugin for Drone](https://github.com/ipedrazas/drone-helm) already existed, but lacked the support to work with centralized Chart Repositories.
 We recently forked and added this support and are working to upstream these changes.

 In the next 2 section we will detail how we:

 - Create and manage our private Chart Repository and
 - How we use this Chart Repository within our Drone pipelines (we will also provide a public sample project).

 ### Creating and Managing a private Chart Repository